snimmagadda1/s11a.com/content/06-04-2021/index.md

 The last post took look at a Spring Batch project template to get off the ground quickly.
 In this series we're going to take it a step further and use the starter to build out a batch job.
 We won't focus too much here on the implementation of the framework itself ([docs do a good job of that](https://docs.spring.io/spring-batch/docs/4.3.x/reference/html/domain.html#domainLanguageOfBatch)), but rather practical descriptions and use-cases to quickly enable yourself to build robust batch jobs for enterprise apps.

 ## Prerequisites

 You should be proficient with Java for this overview.
-Also, knowledge of the following is very beneficial:
-- Spring framework (IoC, beans, context, etc)
+Also, knowledge of Spring framework (IoC, beans, context, etc) is very beneficial.
-- Databases

 Here we'll do a practical overview of some of the primary components that you'll work with in Spring Batch.
 Depending on your use case, you may want to dig around [the official docs](https://spring.io/projects/spring-batch#learn) for additional info.

 ## Goals

-* You want to understand how Spring Batch works to create custom batch jobs for real-world use cases
+- You want to understand how Spring Batch works to create custom batch jobs for real-world use cases

 In this set of posts we will build a modest, multi-threaded batch pipeline.
 It will read a directory of files (XML data dumps from Stack Exchange), perform some processing, and write to a relational DB (MySQL).
 Here is the link to the full source: